-First Century Bible Church is a sovereign entity declared into existence by Dr. Scott Lively in the same manner that the Apostles established churches in the first century AD.
+First Century Bible Church is a sovereign entity established in early 2020 by Pastor Scott Lively in the same manner that the Apostles established churches in the first century AD.
 It is not registered with the government and recognizes only the Holy Bible and the Unction of God as its authorities.
 Dr. Lively serves the church in the capacity of Bishop and Trustee over all aspects of its existence, just as the Apostles did.

 First Century Bible College is a ministry of Redemption Gate Mission Society, a 501(c)(3) church founded by Dr. Lively in 2008.
 It operates within the recognized boundaries of modern corporate churches in order to interface with the secular world and its nearly inescapable rules regarding such matters as banking and taxation.
 First Century Bible College serves as Trustee for the legally separate but spiritually-partnered First Century Bible Church regarding any matters where government interaction is necessary — until such time as government acknowledges in its written policies that the Christian church is truly sovereign as was recognized by America’s founding generation.

 The First Century Church enjoyed great unity because the believers lived under the intense persecution of the Roman Empire and had no real choice but to work together both to survive and to advance the Kingdom of God.
 Just as today, there was wide diversity of personal views on doctrine and other matters, but they kept their focus on the essentials of the faith and exhibited grace and tolerance for differences on the non-essentials.
 Decisions on doctrine and church life were made by consensus of the elders through study of the Word of God, and open discussion.